-Open Registration (In-Person and via MyCSU) is held prior to the beginning of classes for new, continuing, and re-admitted students.
+Open Registration is held prior to the beginning of classes for new, continuing, and re-admitted students.
 Please check the academic calendar for published dates.
 All tuition and fees must be arranged at the time of registration.

 Late Registration.
 A late registration fee of $300 will be assessed if registration occurs after the published Open Registration period.

-New and Transfer Students: Admissions, Housing, Testing, Advising, Registration, Pay Fees, ID
+New and Transfer Students: Admissions, Housing, Testing, Advising, Registration, Pay Fees, and ID

-Continuing Students: Advising, Registration, Housing, Pay Fees, ID
+Continuing Students: Advising, Registration, Housing, Pay Fees, and ID

 Schedule Changes.
 Students can make changes to the initial class schedule by completing a Drop/Add Form and submitting it to the Office of the Registrar during regularly scheduled office hours.
 Schedule changes are permitted during the first nine days of the semester without penalty.